Student Paper Award

 The author of the winning paper will be recognized by CHAT at the annual meetings of the American Anthropological Association (conference attendance is not required), and will be paired with a mentor in the student’s area of interest.
 The winning author is expected to serve on the selection committee in the following year.

 To be eligible, the submitted paper should not exceed 8,000 words (inclusive of references) and must not have been published or submitted for publication.
-As we did not run the student paper prize in 2024, this year’s award is open to papers completed any time after January 1, 2023.
+This year’s award is open to papers completed any time after June 1st, 2025.
 Please self-nominate!

-To apply, please submit your paper to Erica Walters (erica@livingheritageanthropology.org) by May 30th, 2025:
+To apply, please submit your paper to Jake Dean (jakewdean@ucsb.edu) by June 15th:

 • In the subject line of your email, write “[AUTHOR’S SURNAME], Kathleen M. Adams Student Paper Award”